-Along with evolution of the contractual structure of the oil market, the prevailing pricing system also changed(see Table 1).
-Virtual "posted" prices (the key element of transfer pricing system within concession system of "Seven Sisters" companies with corresponding host states), which were needed to optimize tax allocation of international transactions and to transfer the profit center to the mother-countries of VIOCs, and which dominated in the international oil trade until early 1970's, were replaced in the 1970's with official selling prices (OSP) of OPEC member-states.
+companies with corresponding host states), which were needed to optimize tax allocation of international transactions and to transfer the profit center to the mothercountries of VIOCs11, and which dominated in the international oil trade until early 1970's, were replaced in the 1970's with official selling prices (OSP) of OPEC member-states.
 At first OSP were fixed, and then they appeared to be pegged to spot quotations.
+The 1970-ies were the period when spot quotations have been mostly exceeding OSP levels (based on perceptions of lacking OPEC supplies) and thus is was to the benefit of exporting states to use spot quotations as the price-markers.
 They were to make up a major part of the economic (price) rent in the producing states.
 After that, spot quotations (selling prices on the one-off deals market) became, in effect, the only and determining price benchmark.

 Later on, as financial managers from financial market came to the oil market, they formed a new framework of oil transactions in the image and likeness of transactions in various segments on international financial markets.
-Since then, futures quotations from key petroleum exchanges were established as price indicators for physical trade in all contractual structures, including spot, short-and long-term deals.
+Since then, futures quotations from key petroleum exchanges were established as price indicators for physical trade in all contractual structures, including spot, short- and long-term deals.